DataDog/documentation/content/en/synthetics/dashboards/testing_coverage.md

 ## Manage browser tests

-In order to improve your testing coverage and better manage your browser tests, you need to understand what actions are not being tested in your application, what views are most popular to your users, what actions need more browser tests, and what percentage of browser tests cover user actions.
+In order to improve your testing coverage and better manage your browser tests, this dashboard can help you answer the following questions:

+- What actions are not being tested in your application?
+- What views are the most popular to your users?
+- What actions need more browser tests?
+- What percentage of browser tests are covering user actions?

+By creating more browser tests to monitor your RUM views and actions, you are alerted when key user journeys in your application are negatively impacted by a code change.
+You can run tests [directly in your CI/CD pipelines][5] to ensure no regressions occur before releasing code in production.

 To add a browser test for a top view or untested action, click on a view with a low percentage of tested actions under **Top Views** or an action under **Untested Actions** and select **Create a Synthetics browser test** from the dropdown menu.
 Clicking **View RUM events** navigates you to the [RUM Explorer][6] with an autofilled search query for actions with a specific view name.